MIYUANIME/AnimeworldAPI2/README.md

-# AnimeWorld Video Extractor
+# AnimeWorld Hindi Video API

-This project provides a solution for extracting video URLs from the AnimeWorld website (watchanimeworld.in) and playing them in a Next.js application.
+This project provides a specialized API for extracting Hindi-dubbed anime video URLs from the AnimeWorld website (watchanimeworld.in) and playing them in a Next.js application.

 ## Project Structure